heipei/heipei.github.io/_posts/2015-02-26-SSH-Agent-considered-harmful.markdown

 each passphrase again.
 Or you could create a `ProxyCommand` to use your namespace as an intermediate host, either globally or per-host.
 But then you'd have to toggle that on and off if you ever want to connect to the host directly as opposed to through the namespace.
-Here, a simply `ssh -A` clearly wins in terms of convenience.
+Here, a simple `ssh -A` clearly wins in terms of convenience.

 Conclusion
 ==========

-By now you should have some idea about why not to use SSH agent forwarding.
+By now you should have some idea about why not to use SSH Agent Forwarding.
 If you do have a legitimate use-case which I haven't covered here, feel free to leave it in the comments.
 I'll follow up this post with a general breakdown of some of the awesome features that SSH has to offer.
 The `ProxyCommand` will